 People who experience hand pain or weakness know all too well how disabling and frustrating it is to lose hand function and control.
 Hand injuries can interfere with the ability to earn a living, attend school, care for family, and enjoy hobbies.

-“Sometimes hand problems can make simple activities – such as dressing, eating, writing, driving, or turning on a lamp – uncomfortable, awkward, or even impossible,” explains Jackie Loeffler OTR/L, CHT, an occupational therapist with UPMC Centers for Rehab Services.
+“Sometimes hand problems can make simple activities – such as dressing, eating, writing, driving, or turning on a lamp – uncomfortable, awkward, or even impossible,” explains Jackie Loeffler OTR/L, CHT, an occupational therapist with UPMC Rehabilitation Institute.

 Whether caused by injury, overuse at work or play, or chronic joint, bone, or nerve conditions, hand disorders need not lead to dependence on others or a compromise of one’s quality of life.

 There are many types of therapies and treatments that can:

 - Increase strength and range of motion needed for function.

 - Reduce or eliminate pain, swelling, and numbness.

 You are already subscribed.